-- 6. I have decided to: - a. release one document in full; - b. partially release two documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under section 47E(d) [Public interest conditional exemption certain operations of agencies] of the FOI Act; and - c. remove irrelevant material in accordance with section 22 of the FOI Act.
+- 6. I have decided to: - a. partially release the documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under section 47E(d) [public interest conditional exemptions certain operations of agencies] of the FOI Act; and - b. remove irrelevant material in accordance with section 22 of the FOI Act.